ucsd-ml-arts/generative-audio-benjamin-chang-1/README.md

 # Project 3 Generative Audio

-Your Name, yourcontact@ucsd.edu

-(Your teammate's contact info, if appropriate)
+Benjamin Chang, bmc011@ucsd.edu

 ## Abstract

+The goal of this project is to create a generative audio network which produces new music in the style of Beethovan piano music.
+This is done using a RNN so that the music can hopefully build off of its previous parts.
+Generating new music belonging to Beethovan using ML is awesome because it allows us to listen to music that Beethovan may have written.

-Include your abstract here.
+"Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.
+Also could describe future directions."

 ## Model/Data